Yvaniak/Hyprland-Dots/README.md

 - All screenshots are collected here [Screenshots](https://github.com/JaKooLit/screenshots/tree/main/Hyprland-ScreenShots)

 ### 📦 Whats new?
-- To easily track changes, I will be updating the changelogs.
-[CHANGELOGS](https://github.com/JaKooLit/Hyprland-Dots/wiki/Changelogs)  Screenshots will be included if worth it!
+- To easily track changes, I will be updating the [CHANGELOGS](https://github.com/JaKooLit/Hyprland-Dots/wiki/Changelogs)  Screenshots will be included if worth it!

 ### 💥 Copying / Installation / Update instructions 💥
 - [`MORE INFO HERE`](https://github.com/JaKooLit/Hyprland-Dots/wiki/Install_&_Update)
 > [!Note]
-> The auto copy script will create backups of intended folders to be copied.
+> The auto copy script "copy.sh" will create backups of intended folders to be copied.
 However, still a good idea to manually backup just incase script failed to backup!
 - ~/.config (ags btop cava hypr kitty Kvantum qt5ct qt6ct rofi swappy swaync wallust waybar wlogout) - These are folders to be copied.
 - ~/Pictures/wallpapers - Will be backed up
 - clone this repo by using git.
 Change directory, make executable and run the script

-> to download from Master branch (possible bugs)
+> to download from Master branch
 ```bash
 git clone --depth=1 https://github.com/JaKooLit/Hyprland-Dots.git
 cd Hyprland-Dots
 ```

 > to download from Development branch (development and testing)
 ```bash
 git clone --depth=1 https://github.com/JaKooLit/Hyprland-Dots.git -b development
 cd Hyprland-Dots
 ```

 - automatic copy of pre-configured dots
 ```bash